Mathematical models II.

 - implementing interactive analysis of the models in Python

-- introduction to higher dimensional differential equations, SIR model as an example
+- introduction to higher-dimensional differential equations, the SIR model as an example

 Evaluation: